orbiting/styleguide/src/components/DynamicComponent/docs.md

 ### Loader

 If no html is provided a `<Loader loading />` will be rendered until the script is ready.
-You can pass props to that loader via the `loader` prop.
+You can pass props to that loader via the `loaderProps` prop.

 ## Props for the Component